Synss/pyhard2/documentation/tuthw1.rst

 .. topic::  Subsystems

    Subsystems (classes deriving from :class:`pyhard2.driver.Subsystem`) are used to organize and group related commands in the driver.
-They can be nested, although this is not recommended.

    The subsystem called ``main`` can be accessed directly such that, e.g.,